Last Updated on March 25, 2022 by Nazmin Sarker

 Chinese sausages are very versatile.
 They can be consumed on their own or combined with milder meats such as chicken, or used as the main ingredient in a vegetable dish.

-Preparation & Cooking Technique.
+Preparation & Cooking Technique

 Unlike salami, Chinese sausages must be cooked before eating them.
-The best way of cooking them is to cut them diagonally into thin slices, then steamed them on top of rice for approx. 10 minutes or so.
+The best way of cooking them is to cut them diagonally into thin slices, then steam them on top of rice for approx. 10 minutes or so.

-Alternatively, the whole sausage can be steamed, then skinned and sliced before adding to dishes such as fried rice.
+Alternatively, the whole sausage can be steamed, then skinned, and sliced before adding to dishes such as fried rice.

 As the sausages are cured and contain preservatives, they will keep for several months in the refrigerator and almost indefinitely in the freezer.